Braden Bickle

 Ackerman gave me the opportunity to dig deep into TV.
 I concepted and produced many spots and felt really good about every single one of them, except maybe that little one we've all decided to pretend never existed.

 Leapfrog was the most succesful account I worked on at Ackerman that rose from budgets of a few hundred thousand to a few million in just a couple of years.
-For the first few years I was a Senior Art Director.
+For the first couple of years I was a Senior Art Director.

 When I was handed a project, I owned it from beginning to end.
 Not that I didn't have to show my work to my boss, but there was no hand holding and visions were created and seen through to the end.